alux444/jobspeak-ai/README.md

 # Engineering Honours Research Project
-## AI Behavioural Interview Prep Application
+## AI-driven Job Interview Feedback System

 This project is designed to give users personalised detailed feedback on their behaviouralinterview performance.
 It uses a combination of multimodal AI models to analyse user responses, including audio, video, and text transcription analysis.